trumpfheller/trumpfheller.github.io/c_while.md

 while x%2 ==0:
     x = x/2
 ```
-This cycle will finish for positive and negative values of x.
-But what would happen if x was zero?
+What would happen if x was zero?
-The remainder of 0 divided by 2 is 0, so the condition would be true.
+The remainder of 0 divided by 2 is 0, and the condition would be true.
 The result of dividing 0 by 2 would also be zero, so the value of x wouldn't change.
 This loop would go on forever, and so we'd get an infinite loop.

-If our code was called with x having the value of zero, the computer would just waste resources doing a division that would never lead to the loop stopping.

-.
 To avoid this: x needs to be different than zero (nest this while loop inside an if statement).

 ```python
 if x != 0: